spyreto/lucky-person/README.md

 ## Fetching data logic

-Τhe application has 24 profiles stored at any time.
+Τhe application uses a variant of the Longest Distance First (LDF) page replacement algorithm (virtual memory management).
+It has 24 profiles stored at any time.
 Each call to the API returns 12 profiles.
 Depending on the direction (forward or backward) with which the user itarates through the cards, the previous data is divided in two and the needed one merges with the new data.

 It is worth to mention that data fetching starts before the user reaches the last stored card. Ιn this way a smoother flow is ensured to the itaration (less spinners), also the user is not on the edge if he changes his itaration direction.
 A step by step explanation of the process follows: